Nazulka/Poster-Panda/README.md

     * Add products to enable me to add new items to the store.
     * Edit and update products to enable me to update prices, descriptions, images and apply any discounts, if applicable.
-    * Delete products, if they are no longer available, to keep the stocks up to date.
+    * Delete products, if they are no longer available, to keep the stock up to date.

 [:top:](#poster-panda)